smashkins/iOS-Swift-Concurrecy/README.md

 # iOS-Swift-Concurrecy

-NSOperation and Concurrency in iOS with Swift
+Concurrency in iOS with Swift

+with following arguments:

+- NSOperation
+- NSOperationQueue